beshu-tech/readonlyrest-docs/elasticsearch.md

       keystore_pass: readonlyrest
       key_pass: readonlyrest
 ```
-Similar to `ssl` for HTTP, keystore should be stored in the same directory with `elasticsearch.yml` and `readonlyrest.yml`.
+Similar to `ssl` for HTTP, the keystore should be stored in the same directory with `elasticsearch.yml` and `readonlyrest.yml`.
 This config must be added to all nodes taking part in encrypted communication within cluster.

 ### Certificate verification